 - Calls can be received at phone boxes where the blue bell sign is shown.

 - If on holiday, you use your mobile phone to call home, within the EU you benefit from the roaming rules.
 From 15 June 2017, when you use your mobile phone while roaming in the EU, you will in principle pay no extra cost.
+The European Council has agreed to suspend mobile roaming charges until 2032.

 To receive or make calls, SMS/MMS messages from abroad, set up your phone before you leave.